 I buy most of my gluten-free flours from online sources.
 I can often get my flours through Amazon.com.
 A big plus is you can buy almost all the flours used in my cookbook through Amazon.

-And www.vitacost.com is another site with a great gluten-free selection.
+And www.vitacost.com is another site with a great gluten-free selection and now their own line of terrific gluten-free flours.
 They've actually sometimes beat amazon as far as pricing on gf flours.
 New to Vitacost - use this link and save $10 off your first order.

 Another company I particularly like is www.iherb.com.
 I've been shopping with them for years now.
 Low prices, super fast shipping and terrific customer service.
 And if you're a new iherb customer, enter the coupon code CEL291 when checking out and you'll receive $10 off your 1st order of $40 or more.